 What are your 3 favourite apps that you use every day and couldn’t live without?

 I use Gmail often.
 Instagram is very useful in my work.
 I also like YouTube, because you can be really nerdy and find the most incredible niche videos, explore specific topics, learn new skills, travel the world while sitting in the sofa.
+Instagram is useful in my work.

 Do you have any favourite newspapers or online magazines?
 And how do you keep up to date with politics or social and cultural issues?